role-suite/role-client/SECURITY.md

 We take the security of Röle seriously.
 If you find a security vulnerability, please help us fix it by following these steps:

 1. **Do NOT open a public issue.** This gives malicious actors a chance to exploit the vulnerability before we can fix it.
-2. Send a report via email to [INSERT CONTACT EMAIL].
+2. Send a report via email to taneri862@gmail.com.
 3. Includes full details of the vulnerability, including steps to reproduce the issue.

 We will acknowledge your email within 48 hours, and we will send you a detailed response within 5 days indicating the next steps.